dscnsec/Coding-Arts/IDEA.md

  ## Output:
      0 0   // starting from home(0) so 0 0
-     1 2   // then visting cafe1 from home by covering a distance of 2km and so on....
+     1 2   // then visting cafe1 from home by covering a distance of 2 km and so on....
      2 4
      3 9